 Many businesses measure finances, but measuring production weekly and your gross margin from that is the most powerful form of measuring there is!
-This is what the Academy of Business Mastery attendees learn in great depth, with customized to their industry measuring tools supplied for their specific industry and business.
+This is what the Business Freedom Mentoring clients learn at great depth, with customized to their industry measuring tools supplied for their specific industry and business.

 With measuring you can also price all work/jobs/products/services with a minimum Gross and Net Profit Margin.
 This is incredibly powerful and should be the primary aim of your business and management.
 Until you can do this effortlessly so you have a system of pricing with a Net Profit Margin, how can you step out of your business and let someone else run it and price everything instead of you?

 The answer is – you can’t (unless you’re a retailer or one of the minority service businesses)!
 You probably won’t trust anyone else to do it.